 The potential impacts to water quality and hydrology listed within the EIS as a result of construction activities include removal of vegetation, general earthworks, including stripping of topsoil and excavation, stockpiling of topsoil and vegetation leading to the discharge of sediment-laden water, transportation of cut and/or fill materials and the movement of heavy vehicles across exposed earth, potential for spills, concreting works resulting in concrete dust, concrete slurries or washout water entering downstream waterways.
-The site inspection of the Decoupling Works construction area confirmed that adequate mitigation measures have been put in place to minimise the risks of increased erosion and sedimentation, discharge of sediment-laden water, potential for spills and leaks of chemicals, petroleum, oils and other toxicants.
+The site inspection confirmed that adequate mitigation measures have been put in place for Project construction areas, however additional controls are recommended to capture any flows of sediment from Project stockpiles established during the audit period (see Section 3.5 and Section 4).